Yours truly. Yes, I posed this so that W.P. Morrell’s fine book on New Zealand’s provinces would be visible.

 This page is about my career and qualifications.
 If you want to know about my research projects, please see here.

-I am a Kāpiti Coast lad from New Zealand, currently based in Wollongong, New South Wales.
+I am a Kāpiti Coast lad from New Zealand, currently based in Perth, Western Australia.
 I have also lived in Melbourne, Wollongong, and southeast Queensland, and my interest in trans-Tasman and Australasian history reflects this background.
 Since 2022, I have been lecturer of history at Curtin University in Perth.

 I received my PhD in history at the University of Melbourne in 2014.
 At that institution, I held numerous teaching and research positions from 2011 to 2017.
 Notably, I was a Gilbert Postdoctoral Career Development Fellow in the Faculty of Arts (2015–16), a research fellow in the Chancellery (2016–17), and a research associate and executive officer for an Australian Research Council-funded project hosted in the School of Historical and Philosophical Studies (2014–16).

 From June 2017 to September 2020 I was a University of Wollongong Vice-Chancellor’s Postdoctoral Research Fellow in History.
 Among other writing, this postdoc has resulted in two book manuscripts.
 One, Can’t Get There from Here: New Zealand’s passenger rail since 1920, will come out with Otago University Press later in 2021.
 The second is in preparation, working title Scars in the Country: Railways in Australian and New Zealand Environments, 1850s–1915.
 I recently performed crucial research for Scars in the Country as a 2021 National Library of Australia Fellow.

 I am the author of three other books, three chapters in edited collections, fifteen peer-reviewed journal articles, and numerous contributions in other media.
 I have been the historian for high-rating TV documentaries on history and transport.
 Further details are on my publications page.